 Want to Extend Your Hvar Day Trip from Split?

-If you’re travelling on more of a mid-range budget, you can’t go wrong staying at Pharos Hvar Hotel.
+If you’re not travelling on a tight budget you can’t go wrong staying at Pharos Hvar Hotel.
 At €175 per night (for a double room) it’s definitely not cheap – but nowhere on Hvar is!
 What sweetens the deal is that an excellent breakfast is included in this rate and you’ll have access to their pool, which will save you from paying to hire sunbeds on the beach!

 Suggested Post: How to Visit Croatia’s Blue Lagoon (+ Why You Should!)